Jacqueline1337/Tabs/README.md

 <div style="background-color:teal;color:white;padding:20px:"id="College Hacks" class="tabcontent">
   <span onclick="this.parentElement.style.display='none'" class="topright">x</span>
    <h3 style="font-family:Graduate;"> College Hacks</h3>
-  <p style="font-family:Avenir;">Shortcuts are everywhere to simplify the difficulty of tasks, which is greatly needed for a college student in an environment where everything appears to be intricate.</p>
+  <p style="font-family:avenir;">Shortcuts are everywhere to simplify the difficulty of tasks, which is greatly needed for a college student in an environment where everything appears to be intricate.</p>
    <h4 style="font-family:raleway;"> Never Buy a Textbook Again!</h4>
     <p style="font-family:avenir;"> Here are 10 websites where you can get them for free </p>
   <ul>
   <li style="font-family:Avenir;">TextBookNova.com</li>